candytale55/web-dev-fundamentals-archive/Short_Prefilled_README.md

 > Here goes your awesome project description!

 ## General info
 The purpose of the project is just personal learning.
-I may revisit this code to find different solutions or to apply it under other context.

 ## Description
 List of features ready and TODOs for future development